WenyiSun520/js-games/bird/readme.md

 - Difference between append and appendChild: append can append node object and text, but appendChild only accept node object. append is an element method, appendChild is an node method.

+- A better understanding of element's position and how to use top, left, right, bottom to change the position.
+  - top, bottom, left, right: they are more like a position instead of a distance, which is also my misunderstanding.
+For example, "top: 200px" means the top point of the element is at the 200px place from the top of viewpoint.
+  -   top, bottom, left, right has NO effect on static position